 Do you know who your target audience is? chances are you have an ideal demographic of followers you’re looking for.

-What does that ideal demographic a line with the individuals who are actually seeing and interacting with your Instagram posts? you can use Instagram audience analytics to find out.
+What does that ideal demographic a line with the individuals who are actually seeing and interacting with your Instagram posts?
+Should you buy targeted Instagram likes to boost your posts during a specific time or not?
+You can use Instagram audience analytics to find out.

 Pay attention to the following: